novoalab/m6ABasecaller_per_read_analysis/README.md

 ## Citation

-If you find this work useful, please cite: XXX
+If you find this work useful, please cite:

+Cruciani S*, Delgado-Tejedor A*, Pryszcz LP*, Medina R, Llovera L and Novoa EM.
+De novo basecalling of m6A RNA modifications at single-molecule and single-nucleotide resolution using direct RNA nanopore sequencing.
+BioRxiv 2023 (under review).

 ## Contact
 If you have any issues running this code, please go first over previous [issues](https://github.com/novoalab/m6ABasecaller/issues).
 If you still can't figure it out based on the prior responses/issues raised, please open a new issue.
 Thanks!